Nov 18 2024

 “My lasting legacy to the sport, and I am really proud of that.”

-“I have responded extremely well to taking B12, so now I hope that muscle functions can be maintained and can be improved.
-I have brain fog, physical disability and don't know how many of my damaged nerves will regenerate, but I think of myself as healthy, and I'm living my second life now.
-In November, I will be speaking at a seniors' convention, and I hope more people will gain access to the assistive devices they need.
-Most importantly, walkers that work for everyday purposes and allow an active outdoor life.
-It doesn't have to involve going off-road.
-It may be simply to get over a doorstep.”
+- “I have responded extremely strongly to taking B12 so now I hope that the muscle functions will remain and that they can be improved.
+I have brain fatigue and disability and I don't know how much of my damaged nerves will come back, but I think of myself as healthy and I am living my second life now.
+In November I will be giving a lecture at a senior fair and I hope that more people will have access to the aids they need.
+Above all, walkers that work in everyday life and that allow for an active outdoor life.
+It doesn't always have to be to get out into the terrain, but can be as trivial as getting over a regular threshold.”

 Product Reviews